otabuzzman/Free86/README.md

 # Free86

 An Intel 80386 emulator for Linos, MacOS, and Winos.
 Compilation requires a C++ or Swift compiler, git, cmake, make, and when on Winos nmake.
 The emulator boots a Linux kernel into RAM and finally runs a shell, proving that protected mode works perfectly for Linos' needs.
 It also passes the [Test386 suite](https://github.com/barotto/test386.asm), proving many real mode and protected mode features ok.
-However, there are also some additional 80486 functions required by Linos, including the XADD, CPUID, and RDTSC instructions.
-Therefore, the name was chosen which sounds like a _three_ when pronounced, but also reflects the freedom of implementation.

 **Missing features**
 - Full segment limit and rights checks